 Simon recently celebrated his marriage to fellow paramedic Shana, who is also an instructor at Guardian Personal Safety Training.
 His favourite pastimes include working out and acting.

-Outside of current roles, James has a firm family background with three sons; aged fourteen, twelve and eight.
-He is actively engaged in his local community as a volunteer with the SA Country Fire Service of 24 years and a youth basketball coach.
-When not working as a paramedic and trainer, he enjoys an active lifestyle of mountain bike riding, running and travelling.
+Outside of current roles, James has a firm family background.
+His wife runs a highly successful landscape design business and he has three high school aged sons.
+He is actively engaged in his local community as a volunteer with the SA Country Fire Service of 28 years and coaches youth basketball.
+When not working as a paramedic and training, he enjoys an active lifestyle of mountain bike riding, running and travelling.

 EDUCATION & CREDENTIAL

 Jarrod brings 13 years of military and police experience to the Guardian PST team.

 Jarrod joined the Royal Australian Navy in 2006 where he was trained in small arms, defensive tactics, security and boarding operations.
 He was deployed operationally under Australia’s Border Security Operation and the Middle Eastern Area of Operations.

 In 2011, Jarrod transferred to active reserves and pursued a career within the South Australia Police (SAPol).
 He currently maintains his defence service with the Australian Army as a combat engineer.

 Since joining SAPol in 2011, Jarrod has worked General Patrols both regionally and within the metropolitan area.
 In 2013, he became an Operational Safety Trainer for SAPol and performed this role full time from 2014 – 2016.
 He continues with the instruction of Operational Safety in conjunction with General Duties.